balljok/pyfolioclient/README.md

 ### FolioClient

-Implements useful methods for common operations in FOLIO.
+Extends FolioBaseClient and provides useful methods for common operations in FOLIO.
 Provided for convencience.
 Focus on:

 - Users
 - Inventory